 - 1. Using the same sauté pan used for meat, add another tsp. oil, garlic and chopped onion to pan.
 Toss over medium-high heat until onion begins to brown.
 Return mushrooms and meat of choice to pan. - 2.
+Dissolve Not Chick'n bouillon cube in boiling water to make broth.
 Add broth, white wine, bay leaf, and paprika to meat and onion mixture.
 Cook 5 minutes over medium heat. - 3.
 Thicken liquid in the pan with flour roux and reduce heat to low.
 Add dill pickle.
 Cook an additional 10 minutes over low heat. - 4.
 Drop noodles of choice into boiling water and cook per package directions.
 When tender, drain and rinse. - 5.
 Reheat the Rotkohl before serving and stir yogurt into Stroganoff.